equinox-project/equinox-js/docs/docs/core-concepts/codec.md

 ```

 Codecs are also where we control the metadata we add onto events.
 It is common
-practise to record metadata like which user performed the action that led to the
+practice to record metadata like which user performed the action that led to the
 event, as well as correlation and causation identifiers.
 The zod codec accepts a
 second argument which transforms the context into metadata.